Emergency Medical Services

 Fees: Yes.

-Reviews concepts and techniques used in the prehospital setting.
+Review of concepts and techniques used in the prehospital setting.
+Prepares the student to enter into field internships.

 Prerequisites: EMTS 225/EMTS 225L, EMTS 227/EMTS 227L, EMTS 229/EMTS 229L, EMTS 231/EMTS 231L, EMTS 233/EMTS 233L, and EMTS 235/EMTS 235L.